Sir John Monash, Personal Files Book 12, 2 May - 31 May 1916, Part 2

 the gap, who have reached their objective, must at once close the gap by extending inwards,

-or by pushing into the gap their nearest available reserves, and in the way both re-establish
+or by pushing into the gap their nearest available reserves, and in this way both re-establish

 lateral communication and isolate any hostile detachment which is holding out.